ninaokumura/my-library/README.md

 # my-library

-Practicing handlebars and node js with a private library, where you can manually add your favourite books.
+Practicing handlebars and node.js building a local library, where you can manually add your favourite books.